-The Student Appeals Committee should be composed of one faculty member from each academic college and four students, three undergraduates and one graduate when possible.
+The Student Appeals Committee should be composed of one faculty member from each academic cohort and four students, three undergraduates and one graduate when possible.
 The Assistant Vice President to Student Affairs, a representative from the Admissions Office, a representative from Graduate Admissions, and a representative from Undergraduate International Admissions should serve as ex-officio members.

 The Student Appeals Committee shall hear: (1) appeals of student disciplinary decisions rendered by the University Discipline Committee; (2) appeals of student disciplinary decisions rendered by the Student Judicial Board; (3) appeals of decisions regarding the denial of registration or withdrawal of registration for student organizations; (4) appeals of decisions regarding classification of students for purposes of fee payment; and (5) appeals by a student challenging the content of his/her education records.
 (Information on disciplinary procedures, denial of registration, withdrawal of registration, and residency classification for purposes of fee payment may be found in the current edition of the MTSU Student Rights and Responsibilities.)

 The University Awards Committee should be composed of one faculty member from each academic college, three undergraduate students, and two Student Affairs representatives.
 The Assistant Vice President to Student Affairs should serve as an ex-officio representative.